Betty-Kamau/alx-system_engineering-devops/0x02-shell_redirections/README.md

 The file 7-file has a script that creates a file
 The file 100-empty_casks has a script finds all empty files and directories in the current directory and all sub-directories The file 101-gifs has a script that lists all the files with a .gif extension in the current directory and all its sub-directories
+The file 102-acrostic has a script that decodes acrostics that use the first letter of each line